 - Add the eggs to a mixing bowl along with the remaining ingredients.
 Stir well to combine.

 - Eat immediately or store tightly covered in the fridge for up to 4 days.

 To make the chaffles:

-- Plug in the waffle iron to preheat.
+- Plug in the mini waffle iron to preheat.

 - Whisk together the eggs, coconut flour, and baking powder.
 Stir in the mozzarella to combine.

 - Spoon just enough batter to cover the bottom of the waffle iron and close the waffle iron.
 Cook for 3 minutes.
 Remove the waffle and repeat with remaining batter until you have 6 chaffles cooked.

 - Divide the egg salad evenly between three chaffles.